daattali/beautiful-jekyll/_posts/2020-02-22-oblivious-sort-and-oblivious-data-structures.md

 ![](../_images/visaid.png)

-You notice that Bitonic Sort even when applied to a random sequence still assumes that the number of items is on the form $2^n|n\in\mathbb{N}$ or else the recursive step would not work properly.
+You notice that Bitonic Sort even when applied to a random sequence still assumes that the number of items is on the form $2^n, n\in\mathbb{N}$ or else the recursive step would not work properly.
 However, with some modification, Bitonic Sorting can actually be used to create a sorting network of size n not a power of 2.

 ## Bucket Sort